LucidFall/MYSQL/README.md

 DELIMITER ;
 ```

-+ add tock to an existing product
++ add stock to an existing product
 ```sql
 DELIMITER $$